 Research Experience

-My research focuses on Natural Language Processing, with emphasis on low-resource languages, multimodal AI, and reasoning systems.
+My research focuses on Natural Language Processing for low-resource languages, multimodal AI, and reasoning systems.
+I have published at EMNLP and NAACL workshops, with a record of competitive performance in shared tasks.

 Code Generation in Bangla: Low-Resource Language Adaptation